Evo 2018: Venue

 Just like the previous edition of the event, Evo 2018 took place in the Mandalay Bay resort for all three days of the event.
 The first two days of the event were held at the Mandalay Bay Convention Center, and the final day was held at the Mandalay Bay Events Center.

 Games

 The eight games played at Evo 2018 were announced on February 6, 2018, during a special announcement stream on Twitch, with event co-founder Joey Cuellar discussing the inclusion of each game.
 The games set to be contested consisted of new releases, FGC contemporaries, and updated releases.
 New additions included BlazBlue: Cross Tag Battle and Dragon Ball FighterZ while Street Fighter V: Arcade Edition would replace Street Fighter V. Regarding the Smash community, Super Smash Bros.
-Melees finals are once again being held during the Sunday Finals, contrast to its Saturday spot in the previous year.
-For the third consecutive year, the Street Fighter V: Arcade Edition tournament will be a Capcom Pro Tour Premier event.
+Melees finals were once again held during the Sunday Finals, contrast to its Saturday spot in the previous year.
+For the third consecutive year, the Street Fighter V: Arcade Edition tournament was a Capcom Pro Tour Premier event.

 The eight games being competed in officially at Evo 2018 were: